India's July factory output likely edged up to 0.3 percent year on year

 The forecasts for July ranged from a contraction of 2.5 percent to a rise of 4.0 percent.

-Industrial output accounts for a little over 15 percent of India's Gross Domestic Product and the consensus points to continuing weakness for the economy which languished near a three-year low of 5.5 percent annually in the three months to June.
+Industrial output accounts for a little over 15 percent of India's Gross Domestic Product and the consensus points to continuing weakness for the economy which languished near a three-year low of 5.5 percent annually in the three months to June, having slowed to almost a decade low in the previous quarter.

 "The global export climate still looks uncertain because the euro zone is still in recession and the recovery in the U.S. is not completely certain," said Amy Zhuang, senior analyst at Nordea Markets, who is expecting output to fall 2.5 percent.